Glossary

 What Is Near-Field Communication?

-NFC is a set of standards for smartphones and similar devices to establish radio communication with each other by touching them together or bringing them into proximity, usually no more than a few centimetres.
+NFC is a set of standards that lets smartphones and similar devices establish radio communication by touching them together or bringing them within a few centimetres of each other.

-NFC-enabled devices can read data from each other or use it to communicate with tags or smart posters, commonly using a Bluetooth or Wi-Fi connection to connect to the Internet.
+NFC-enabled devices can read data from each other, or use it to communicate with tags or smart posters.
+To reach the Internet, they typically fall back on a Bluetooth or Wi-Fi connection.
+The same tap-to-read principle makes NFC a practical way to identify equipment in an asset management solution.

 History of NFC

-For decades, merchants have used radio-frequency identification (RFID) to identify and monitor merchandise within stores.
-Near-field communication technology is based on it.
+Merchants have relied on radio-frequency identification (RFID) for decades to identify and monitor merchandise inside stores.
+NFC is built on that foundation.

-In 2004, corporations like Nokia, Sony, and Philips came together to form the NFC forum, a non-profit organization dedicated to introducing NFC technology’s ease to all parts of life.
+In 2004, Nokia, Sony, and Philips came together to form the NFC Forum, a non-profit dedicated to bringing the technology into everyday life.

 Why Is Near Field Communication Used?

-NFC is a set of communication protocols that enable two electronic devices, one of which is usually a portable device such as a smartphone, to establish communication by bringing them within 4 cm (1.6 in) of each other.
-NFC technology enables the wireless exchange of data between devices.
+NFC is a set of communication protocols that let two electronic devices, usually one portable device such as a smartphone, talk to each other once they are within 4 cm (1.6 in).
+The point is wireless data exchange between devices.

-For example, contact information or URLs, using NFC-enabled smartphones or tablets.
-Therefore, it is used to enable users to conduct secure transactions, share digital content, and connect electronic devices with a touch.
-NFC transmissions have a short range and require devices to be in close proximity.
+Think contact information or URLs passed between NFC-enabled smartphones or tablets.
+That same mechanism lets users conduct secure transactions, share digital content, and connect electronic devices with a single touch.
+Because the transmission range is so short, the two devices have to sit close together.

 What Devices Support NFC?